ksemelka/html5-best-practices/README.md

 To-Do
 ------------

-- Include a 'why' on each topic.
+- [ ] Include a 'why' on each topic.
-- Include more HTML5 practices.
+- [ ] Include exclusive HTML5 practices.
-- Create a human-readable page.
+- [ ] Create a human-readable page. (removed)
-- Create a Grunt task.

-Contributors
+Acnowledgements
 ------------

-- [@cez-aug]

-This document is an attempt of a continuous development from the awesome HTML Best Practices written by the following:
+This document is a continuous development project, based on the awesome HTML Best Practices written by [@hail2u]

-- [@hail2u]
-- [@momdo]

 License
 -------